 Co-Curated by Elisa Di-Rosa

-In 1917 U-Boat attacks threatened to knock Britain out of the war.
-Artist Norman Wilkinson persuaded the Admiralty that the answer lay in patterns painted on the side of ships which would confuse U-Boat commanders as to the vessels direction and speed.
-A team of artists were recruited to create these Dazzle designs and soon ships were sailing out looking like exhibits in an avant-garde art show.
+In 1917 when U-Boat attacks threatened to knock Britain out of the war, Wilkinson persuaded the Admiralty that patterns painted on the side of the ships would confuse U-Boat commanders as to the direction and speed of the vessels.
+A team of artists were then recruited to create the ‘Dazzle’ designs and soon ships were sailing out with bold colourful designs.

 meet the curator: david lund

-David Lund is a PhD student and Visiting Tutor at the Arts University Bournemouth.
+David Lund is a PhD student and Senior Lecturer on BA (Hons) Modelmaking at the Arts University Bournemouth.
 His principle research interests include architectural modelmaking, design history and material culture.
 He is particularly interested in exploring different approaches to understanding and interpreting material objects.
 A trained architectural modelmaker, David works as a consultant helping architectural practices introduce digitally augmented modelmaking techniques.
 With experience in commercial and residential interior design, he also provides freelance technical design and installation support for TheGallery at AUB.

 meet the co-curator: elisa di-rosa

 Elisa Di-Rosa studied on the BA (Hons) Photography course at the Arts University Bournemouth and graduated in 2017.
 She is currently the Gallery Administrator in TheGallery at AUB.
 Prior to this, she undertook a work placement with TheGallery in 2016 while a student, which eventually led to her employment.